 Will It Kill Me To Admit That I Am Wrong?

-For people with psychological rigidity, they tend to bask in the thought that they were always right – that they will never know the benefit of self-questioning.
-That’s where they gain strength; that’s how they get by in life.
+When people or students practice psychological rigidity, they tend to bask in the thought that they were always right – that they will never know the benefit of self-questioning without prior knowledge.
+That’s where they gain more ideas; that’s how they get by without more questions.
 However, if they had learned anything above, they would know how faulty the said mindset was.

-Because of that, I encouraged my sister to ask herself the question to see the benefit of self-questioning and whenever she faced a similar issue: “Will it kill me to admit that I am wrong?”
+Because of that, I encouraged my sister to ask herself the question to see its benefit and whenever she faced a similar issue: “Will it kill me to admit that I am wrong?”

 This is a good one because the answer is always no. Hearing that from the other people or me might get some resistance from her.
 But if the answer came out from her mouth, she would have no choice but to self-question or listen to herself.